GeorgeTheo99/Github-Classroom-Setup/README.md

 This is the first environment setup task in the course.
 In this assignment, we will set up GitHub Classroom for all future programming assignments.

+### Creating a GitHub Account

+If you do not already have a GitHub account, please create an account in [GitHub](http://www.github.com/).
+Remember to submit all future assignments using this GitHub username.

 ### Installing Git